Communications vs marketing: Choosing the right master’s for your career goals

 If you want to take your strategic written and verbal communication skills to the next level, you may consider earning a master's in marketing or communications.
 But which is right for you?
-Learn more about each of these lucrative degrees.
+Learn more about each of these lucrative degrees in our guide.

 According to the National Center for Education Statistics (NCES), in 2020, the average student budget was $27,919 for communications and journalism master's degrees and $30,111 for business, management, and marketing master's degrees.